 Traditional Pluvial Flooding

-The other type of pluvial flooding occurs in rural areas or hillsides, where rainfall exceeds the rate at which soils can absorb the rain, causing water to pool (on a flat surface) or runoff (where topography exist).
+The other type of pluvial flooding occurs in rural areas or hillsides, where rainfall exceeds the rate at which soils can absorb the rain, causing water to pool (on a flat surface) or runoff (where topography exists).
 Hillsides with recent forest fires are notorious sources of pluvial floods, as are suburban communities on hillsides.

 Unfortunately, traditional pluvial floods are much harder to avoid, particularly living in a tropical area where heavy downpours are the norm.
 However, by reducing the amount of clearing that occurs on soil, and allowing vegetation to exist, soils will be able to retain significantly more water and prevent extreme runoff or ponding to occur.

 During the dry season, the slash and burn method of clearing agricultural land is popular in Trinidad and Tobago.
-This method, year after year, triggers a number of bush/wild fires across the country, reducing the soil’s absorption.
+This method, year after year, triggers a number of bush/wildfires across the country, reducing the soil’s absorption.
 By reducing the slashing and burning method to clear land, we have a better chance to combat pluvial flooding.

 Fluvial (River) Flooding

-Fluvial flooding occurs when excessive rainfall, either over a short or long period of time, causes a water course to exceed its capacity.
+Fluvial flooding occurs when excessive rainfall, either over a short or long period of time, causes a watercourse to exceed its capacity.
 This type of flooding in Trinidad and Tobago is usually the most damaging, as it encompasses both flash and riverine flooding.

 Flash flooding, a type of fluvial flooding, is the next frequent type of flooding experienced in Trinidad and Tobago.
-Flash flooding is characterized by an intense, high velocity torrent of water that occurs in an existing river channel with little to no notice.
+Flash flooding is characterized by an intense, high-velocity torrent of water that occurs in an existing river channel with little to no notice.
 Flash floods are very dangerous and destructive not only because of the force of the water, but also the hurtling debris that is often swept up in the flow.

 Riverine flooding, another type of fluvial flooding, occurs when water from a primary watercourse, or river, overtops its banks.
 Rainfall over an extended period and an extended area can cause major rivers to overflow their banks.
 The water can cover enormous areas.
 Downstream areas may be affected, even when they didn’t receive much rain themselves.

-The severity of riverine flooding is determined by the amount of precipitation in an area, how long it takes for precipitation to accumulate, previous saturation of local soils, and the terrain surrounding the river system.
+The severity of riverine flooding is determined by the amount of precipitation in an area, how long it takes for precipitation to accumulate, the previous saturation of local soils, and the terrain surrounding the river system.

 In flatter areas, floodwater tends to rise more slowly and be more shallow, and it often remains for days.
 This is usually common in areas surrounding the Caroni River and South Oropuche River.

 With large rivers, such as the Caroni River and South Oropuche River, the process is relatively slow.
 While rain may fall directly into the rivers, much of the rise of major rivers comes from its tributaries.
 Smaller streams and rivers usually are the first to overtop their banks, as the water flows towards the larger rivers.
-When there is excessive rain over an extended period, the rise in the major rivers usually takes 24-72 hours, as water from smaller rivers converge into the main watercourse.
-It takes time for all the rainwater to reach the river, but once it is in the river it has to flow downstream to sea.
+When there is excessive rain over an extended period, the rise in the major rivers usually takes 24-72 hours, as water from smaller rivers converges into the main watercourse.
+It takes time for all the rainwater to reach the river, but once it is in the river it has to flow downstream to the sea.

 While the water level slowly rises, officials can decide to evacuate people before the river overflows.
 The area that is flooded can be huge, as seen from the October 2018 floods across Central Trinidad.

 On a governmental level, much can be done to mitigate riverine flooding.
-De-silting of major water courses, clearing primary and secondary watercourses of shrubbery that hinder water flow and increased leveeing along rivers in flood prone areas, to name a few methods.
+De-silting of major watercourses, clearing primary and secondary watercourses of shrubbery that hinder water flow and increased leveeing along rivers in flood-prone areas, to name a few methods.
 However, due to improper infrastructural planning across the country, with a number of settlements built in the flood plains of rivers, riverine flooding is inevitable.

-A coastal flood, as the name suggests, occurs in areas that lie on the coast of a sea, ocean, or other large body of open water.
+A coastal flood, as the name suggests, occurs in areas that lie on the coast of a sea, ocean, or other large bodies of open water.
 It is typically the result of extreme tidal conditions caused by severe weather.

 In Trinidad and Tobago, we usually see coastal flooding during a long period swell event, where large battering waves affect the coastlines, or during exceptionally high tide events known as Spring Tide and the rare King Tide events.

-Coastal flooding also occurs in association with tropical cyclones, and is dubbed storm surge.
-Storm surge is generated with high winds associated with a tropical cyclone push water on shore.
+Coastal flooding also occurs in association with tropical cyclones and is dubbed storm surge.
+Storm surge is generated with high winds associated with a tropical cyclone push water onshore.
 Water overwhelms low-lying land near the coast and can cause devastating loss of life and property.